mkocot/rupicola/README.md

     limits: (default: nil)
         - fields from limits (same as global level, default: from global)
 ```
 All methods are defined as object with keys that reflect names.
-All names shoult be string value.
+All names should be string value.
 All methods by default are public which means they are accessible from loopback and external addresses.
 To force only local access specify flag 'private' to true.
 Method can work only as streamed or RPC.
 This aspect is controlled by settings field 'streamed' to either true or false.

-For special function it's also possible to encode raw byte output from invoked application as base64.
+For special function it's also possible to encode raw byte output from invoked application as Base64.
 This is controlled by field 'encoding'.
-Default all stdout is converted to utf-8.
+Default all stdout is converted to UTF-8.

 All methods can require parameters.
-Only supported method of prividing them is by-name.
+Only supported method of providing them is by-name.
 All parameters should have valid string name and specified type.
-If parameter is flagged as optional (ptional: true) then all arguments using this parameters are ignored in invocation.
+If parameter is flagged as optional (optional: true) then all arguments using this parameters are ignored in invocation.

 To specify application to run it's required to set exec field to correct path.